Abraham S. Levey Commercial Block

 78-88 Middle Street

-The Abraham S. Levy Building is a two-story, flat-roofed, red brick building that today is home to Eventide Oyster Co.
-In 2015, the Portland City Council designated it a Portland Landmark, one of fewer than ninety buildings in the city to merit this distinction.
+Eventide Oyster is in the Abraham S. Levy Building, a two-story, flat-roofed, red brick building.
+In 2015, the Portland City Council designated it a Portland Landmark because of its position as a gateway to the historic India Street neighborhood.
 Built in 1922, it was designed for Levey by renowned local architect John Calvin Stevens and his son John.
+It still has its original patterned tin ceilings and large display windows.

 Most of the tenants here in the 20th century were Jewish.
 They included the Reliable Furniture & Clothing store, which Abraham Levey initially co-owned with Sol Branz, and later moved to a larger space on Cumberland Avenue.
 Another tenant in the 1930s was fruit dealer David Blumenthal.
 Subsequently, and into the mid-1970s, his son Louis ran Blumenthal’s (kosher) Meat Market at the same address.
 Other tenants at different times were the New England Supply Co.
 Dry Goods, Benjamin Levinsky’s fruit store, H. Schultz and Sons furnishers, and the State Upholstering Co.